GoogleChromeLabs/lighthouse-keeper/README.md

 GET /lh/reports?url=https://example.com/&since=2018-10-25
 ```

-Lists the URLs that have been saved in the system.
+Lists the number of URLs that have been saved in the system.

 ```
 GET /lh/urls

+{count: 123456789}
 ```

 Displays the latest Lighthouse HTML report for `url`.
 If the `download` param